-[NP] in a rule means that a boat may not protest another boat for breaking that rule.
+The notation '[NP]' in a rule means that a boat may not protest another boat for breaking that rule.
+This changes RRS 60.1

-1. RULES
+1 RULES

-- 1.1 The Racing Rules of Sailing (RRS) and the rules of the Thistle Class will govern the regatta, except as altered by these Sailing Instructions. - 1.2 Appendix V Alternative Penalties will apply. - 1.3 (NP) Use of Life Jackets (unless made mandatory by display of the Y flag) is encouraged.
+- 1.1 The Racing Rules of Sailing (RRS) and the rules of the Thistle Class will govern the regatta, except as altered by these Sailing Instructions. - 1.2 Appendix V Alternative Penalties will apply. - 1.3 (NP) Use of Life Jackets (unless made mandatory by display of the Y flag) is encouraged. - 1.4 Rule 60.4(a)(2) is changed as follows: - (2) if it from a boat that alleges a breach of Part 2 or rule 31, but she was not involved in it and did not see the incident, or

-2. COMMUNICATION
+2 COMMUNICATION

-- 2.1 Notices to competitors will be posted on the "Official Notice Board" located in the parking lot near the Race Committee signal vessel trailer. - 2.2 It is recommended that each boat carry a VHF radio capable of communicating on VHF 72. - 2.3 On the water, the race committee will make courtesy broadcasts to competitors by hailing and on VHF 72. - 2.4 [DP] While racing, from the first warning signal until the end of the last race of the day, except in an emergency, a boat shall not make voice or data transmissions and shall not receive voice or data communication that is not available to all boats.
+- 2.1 Notices to competitors will be posted on the "Official Notice Board" which will be on the windows at the eastern end of the BSC Clubhouse. - On the water, the race committee will make courtesy broadcasts to competitors by hailing and on VHF72. - 2.3 [DP] While racing, from the first warning signal until the end of the last race of the day, except in an emergency, a boat shall not make voice or data transmissions and shall not receive voice or data communication that is not simultaneously available to all boats.

-3. CHANGES TO SAILING INSTRUCTIONS
+3 CHANGES TO SAILING INSTRUCTIONS

-- 3.1 Any written change to the sailing instructions will be posted at least 1.5 hours before the scheduled start of the day's racing, except that any change to the schedule of races will be posted by 2000 the day before it will take effect. - Oral changes may be made on the water verbally and acknowledged by each boat.
+- 3.1 Any written change to the sailing instructions will be posted at least 1.5 hours before the scheduled start of the day's racing, except that any change to the schedule of races will be posted by 2000 the day before it will take effect. - 3.2 Oral changes may be made on the water verbally and acknowledged by each boat.
+The signal vessel will signal display Flag L ("come within hail") with one sound.

-The signal --vessel will display Flag L ("come within hail") with one sound.
+4 SIGNALS MADE ASHORE

-4. SIGNALS MADE ASHORE
+- 4.1 Signals made ashore will be displayed from the flagstaff on the deck at the BSC Clubhouse. - 4.2 When flag AP is displayed ashore, '1 minute' is replaced with 'not less than 30 minutes' in Race Signal

-- 4.1 Signals made ashore will be displayed from the race committee signal vessel. - 4.2 When flag AP is displayed ashore, '1 minute' is replaced with 'not less than 30 minutes' in Race Signal AP.
+AP.

-5. SCHEDULE OF RACES
+5 SCHEDULE OF RACES